dandeboskey/coffee_stop_app/README.md

 # How to run the code
 Pull the repository from github and cd into it.

-In your command line, run 'Node App.js' and then open up http://localhost:8000/
+In your command line, run `Node App.js` and then open up http://localhost:8000/

 The Coffee Stop App should be running!